tex3d/DirectXShaderCompiler/tools/clang/test/HLSLFileCheck/Readme.md

 Files in this directory are executed using FileCheck in a batch mode.

+To use parallel tasks in TAEF, these tests are broken down into separate test groups in `CompilerTest.cpp`.
+If adding a directory here, or under `hlsl` or `samples`, be sure to add the corresponding groups to `utils/hct/SortFileCheck.py`, then run the script to update timings and generate the sorted macro to copy to `CompilerTest.cpp`, otherwise the new tests under the directory will not be run.

 There is a confirmation bias problem when testing debug info using file-check.

 Say your test file contains: